Daisie-Bell/svaeva-sdk/svaeva/Paths/MultiAPI/Models/README.md

 ##### Backend
 ```
-this function will create:
+This function will create:
 - self.token (this is the token used to connect to the API)
 - self.svaeva (this is the object used to connect to the API)
 - self.name = self.__class__.__name__ (this is the name of the model)
 ```

 #### `add_model(model_name* : str)`
-This function allows you to add external api models in to your data code.
+- This function allows you to add external api models in to your data code.

 ##### Backend
 ```
-this function adds a key in to a dictionary named ai_models.
+- This function adds a key in to a dictionary named ai_models.
 - ai_models will contain the VRest objects. (after load_wallet)
 ```

 #### `self.load_wallet() -> None:`
-this function will load all your API keys and start the RestAPI Object to interact with the External APIs.
+- This function will load all your API keys and start the RestAPI Object to interact with the External APIs.

 ##### Backend

 ```
-this function will call svaeva to get all your API keys for the external APIs;
+This function will call svaeva to get all your API keys for the external APIs;
-this function will get all the Skeletons for call external APIs;
+This function will get all the Skeletons for call external APIs;
-this function will update the ai_models dictionary with the VRest objects.
+This function will update the ai_models dictionary with the VRest objects.
 ```

 #### `get_config(name : str) -> dict:`

-this function calls svaeva api to get a configuration to use in your data code.
+- This function calls svaeva api to get a configuration to use in your data code.

 ##### Backend
 ```
-this function will call svaeva to get a config;
+This function will call svaeva to get a config;
-this function will update the configs dict with the config.
+This function will update the configs dict with the config.
 ```

 #### `load_dataconfig(data)`
-this function will load all your data configurations from the user group.
+- This function will load all your data configurations from the user group.

 ##### Backend
 ```
-this function will call svaeva to check if is a valid user;
+This function will call svaeva to check if is a valid user;
-this function will get the group from the user;
+This function will get the group from the user;
-this function will get all the data configs from the group;
+This function will get all the data configs from the group;
-this function will update the data_configs dict with the data configs.
+This function will update the data_configs dict with the data configs.
 ```

 #### `store(self,data,skeleton,config=None,user=False)`
-this function will store a action in the database.
+- This function will store a action in the database.

 ##### Backend
 ```